 The postal employee, Tony Sansone, persuaded a jury that the Postal Service violated the Rehabilitation Act.
 An accessible parking spot is a reasonable accommodation for an employee in a wheelchair.
 The fact that Sansone had such a spot before it was taken from him was compelling evidence that the accommodation could have been provided without causing undue hardship to the Postal Service.

-The jury found in favor Sansone and awarded damages.
-The Postal Service appealed, arguing that jury instructions concerning the Postal Service’s expert witness was incorrect.
+The jury found in favor of Sansone and awarded damages.
+The Postal Service appealed, arguing that jury instructions concerning the Postal Service’s expert witness were incorrect.
 The Court of Appeals for the Seventh Circuit agreed in an opinion that remanded the case for a new trial on compensatory damages.

 Facts of the Case